The roads are jammed, the kids

 the holidays, you have to be prepared for just about

-anything, so keep a cache of emergency supplies in
+anything, so keep a cache of emergency supplies

-your vehicle.
+in your vehicle.
 Include these items: blanket, flashlight,

-candle and matches, bandana or tea towel, paper towels,
+candle and matches, bandana or tea towel, paper

-novel.
+adventure novel.
 Carry emergency food, too.
-Canned items are
+Canned

 - Brush up on your winter